darchlp/rbrcutils/README.md

 ## Example

-Here are some examples of the plots which can be produced:
+Currently, this package provides functionality for producing plots to visualise categorical variables (in the form of column plots) and numerical variables (in the form of box and whisker plots).
+These plots can either be a series of variables over the whole dataset `consecutive_**_plot` or a single variable by a grouping variable `**_group_plot`.

-### Consecutive categorical plot
+### Categorical variables

-Plot a series of categorical variables.
+Plot a series of categorical variables over the whole data.

 ``` r
 library(rbrcutils)